 unitas allows to search for differentially expressed small RNAs after sequence annotation.
+You should note that this test works on the single sequence level.
+You will be able to detect differences in the expression of e.g. specific iso-miRs or specific tRNA fragments.
+If you are interested in global expression differences of tRNAs or miRNA genes this test is not what you need!
 To test for differentially expressed small RNAs, you have to define two groups that you want to compare (e.g. two groups of replicates).
 For all the datasets there must be a unitas output folder.
 The command would look something like this:

 '''

-perl unitas.pl -diffexpr -gl UNITAS 01-01-2017 file1.fas #1 -g2 UNITAS 01-01-2017 file2.fas #1
+perl unitas.pl -diffexpr -g1 UNITAS 01-01-2017 file1.fas #1 -g2 UNITAS 01-01-2017 file2.fas #1

 '''